Rednight972/FGS-World-Rebalance/README.md

 You can also decouple RCS dampening by pressing SHIFT+X:
 RCS will no more dampen the rotation if the grid's dampeners are OFF
-Note: You'll still have gyro dampening at all time
+Note: You will still have gyro dampening at all time

 ## Navigation: JumpDrive